 As you see, this post’s title paraphrases the last line of chapter 40.
 Fear and need are two cornerstones of life’s process.
-Likewise, chapter 40 lays out the cornerstone for existence… not just ‘a’ cornerstone, The cornerstone.
+Likewise, chapter 40 lays out the cornerstone for existence… not just a cornerstone, The cornerstone.
 This is very specific, and yet it doesn’t contradict chapter 1’s, The way possible to think, runs counter to the constant way.
-Then again, it still beats around the bush, i.e., understanding is only as deep as one’s intuitive knowing (see We only understand what we know).
+Then again, it still beats around the bush, i.e., understanding is only as deep as one’s intuitive knowing (see We only understand what we know, p.254).
 Nevertheless, I’ll beat round the bush some more now…

 The Fear and Need Linkage